MishaVyb/bizarre-poker/README.md

 #
 # About The Project
 Did you mess sometimes with broken feelings?
 This game perfectly suits you.
-In classic poker game we probably get nothing higher than `tree of kind` or `flush`.
-But everybody has real chance to get `straight flush` or even `poker` in this game.
+In classic poker game we probably get nothing higher than `Tree of Kind` or `Flush`.
+But everybody has real chance to get `Four of Kind` or even `Poker` in this game.
 A lot of jokers, huge decks, interesting combinations.
 It's funny, it's cheeky, it's bizarre!

 ## Features
 - Single page application for WEB and Rest API for other clients.